datagrok-ai/public/help/visualize/viewers/grid.md

 ![Copy column color coding](pick-up-apply-commands-color-coding.gif "Copy column color coding")

+By default, color coding is applied to the column background.
+Optionaly you can apply it to the text:

+1. Right-click the column’s  header and select **Color coding > Edit**.
+A dialog opens.
+2. In the dialog, set the **Apply to** setting to `text`.

+This option is available for all linear, categorical, and conditional schemas.

 ## Row summary columns

 Summary columns is a way to visualize multiple values numerical across the row.
 This feature is useful for quick visual